Anthropic and Mother Win Super Clio for Best Ad in the Big Game

 Never fear, Claude AI won't serve sponsor messages when you ask about six-pack abs

-This year’s Super Clio winner for the most creative commercial in the Big Game—bestowed by a jury of industry experts—was all about abs and ads.
-Mother created the wry :60 for Anthropic’s Claude AI.
+This year’s Super Clio winner for the most creative commercial in the Big Game—bestowed by a jury of industry experts—mixed abs and ads to impressive effect.
+Mother delivered the flex for Anthropic’s Claude AI.

-But a product pitch rudely intrudes, informing him: “Confidence isn’t just built in the gym.
-Try Step Boost Max.
-The insoles that add one vertical inch of height and help short kids stand tall.”
+But a product pitch rudely intrudes: “Confidence isn’t just built in the gym.
+Try Step Boost Max, the insoles that add one vertical inch of height and help short kids stand tall.”

 The kicker: “Ads are coming to AI.
 But not to Claude.”